 Travel to Italy in the pages of Melissa’s novels set in Florence, Arezzo, Montepulciano & Sicilia

-It’s a fun way to immerse in Italian culture and learn the language too!
+Take an armchair trip to Italy in the pages of a book!
+It’s fun to immerse in Italian culture and learn the language too!
 Waking Isabella has been translated into Italian.
-All books are available on Amazon in Print, ebook, and Audiobook.
+All books are available on Amazon in Print, ebooks, and audiobooks.

 Join the “Matta” Leggiamo Italian Language Book Club!

 The Matta Italian book club is a group of individuals who come together to read and discuss books written in Italian.
 The group meets regularly to discuss the book, understand Italian culture and improve Italian language skills.
 The Matta Book Club aims to have fun, laugh, and learn together while sipping on expresso and munching on a cornetto, and discussing literature in Italiano!

 Option 1: Group Book.